"Oh no! Half in the Bag has jumped the shark! It's never been the same since episode four!"

 As far as Plinkett himself goes, doesn't anyone else think him saying that he really liked Twilight was weird?
 Twilight is about a 100-year-old guy who looks young for his age who stalks someone ...Oh, wait.

 Overly-Long Gag: "And the four-letter-word I'm thinking of is 'fuck'.
 (Yoda stares) Naah I'm just kidding the word is 'crap'.
 (Yoda stares) Naah I'm just kidding the word is 'shit'.
 (Yoda stares) Naah I'm just kidding the word is 'poop'.
 (Yoda stares) Naah I'm just kidding the word is 'piss'.
 (Yoda stares) Naah I'm just kidding the word is 'garbage'.
 [Beat] (Yoda stares) Naah I'm just kidding the word is 'tone'."

 Popularity Power: Plinkett argues in the ROTS review that this kicks in for Darth Vader.
-Before the PT, Darth Vader was an iconic character and a symbol of the Empire, formerly a good man gone bad, but come TPM, he becomes Space Jesus and the most pivotal man in the Galaxy.
+Before the PT, Darth Vader was an iconic character and a symbol of the Empire, formerly a good man gone bad, but only one aspect of a larger story.
+However, in the prequels he becomes Space Jesus and the most pivotal man in the Galaxy.
 Plinkett believes this is because Vader is a popular and iconic figure, his life is central to not only the story, but to the in-story universe as well, when it was not suggested in the OT.